Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies

+We thank the anonymous referee for their comments and suggestions.
 We thank Claude-Andr{\'e} Faucher-Gigu{\`e}re, Alexa Gordon, and Michael Zevin for helpful discussions and commentary.
 The Fong Group at Northwestern acknowledges support by the National Science Foundation under grant Nos.
 AST-1909358, AST-2206494, AST-2308182, and CAREER grant No. AST-2047919.
 A.P.J. acknowledges support by the National Science Foundation under grants AST-2206264 and AST-2307599.
 W.F. gratefully acknowledges support by the David and Lucile Packard Foundation, the Alfred P. Sloan Foundation, and the Research Corporation for Science Advancement through Cottrell Scholar Award 28284.
 F.v.d.V. is supported by a Royal Society University Research Fellowship (URF$\backslash$R1$\backslash$191703).

 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.